parthenon-hpc-lab/parthenon/docs/particles.md

 Similarly to grid variables, particle swarms support `ParticleVariable` packing, by the function `Swarm::PackVariables`.

-Note that this 1D or 2D ParticleVariables are currently untested with this function; in particular, `FlatIdx` is not guaranteed to work correctly.
+Note that higher-dimensional (more than one element per particle) ParticleVariables are currently untested with this function; in particular, `FlatIdx` is not guaranteed to work correctly.

 ## Boundary conditions